Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Discussion

 \paragraph{Limitations}

-All our claims regarding the universality of our compressors (or the lack thereof) are limited to the model size regime and the particular modalities and datasets we studied.
-We cannot rule out that there are cases where even in-modality transfer is weak (\eg when using another out-of-disribution image evaluation dataset with very different statistics), or that there may be cases of non-trivial cross-modal transfer (which we have not observed).
-Similarly, our claims regarding outperforming standard compression algorithms are limited to our experiments.
-We cannot rule out that there are datasets (such as spreadsheet data, or code, which, technically, are both text) where no pre-trained transformer outperforms, \eg LZMA2 (in fact, we think its plausible that such datasets can be constructed synthetically).
-Finally, note that the goal of our study is not to build a practical transformer-based universal compressor to compete with standard compressors in terms of computational footprint.
-As \cref{tab:running-times} shows, our models are orders of magnitude slower for encoding data (and have significantly larger memory- and FLOPS-demands), and they are about three times slower than Bellard's online adaptive transformer.
-This is only the forward-pass cost, which can be done for a whole context window at once (without overlap).
-If our models were used do decode, which has to be performed token-by-token to obtain the correct conditioning, our running time demands would be even worse, making our models clearly uncompetitive in that sense.
+All our claims regarding the universality of our compressors (or the lack thereof) are limited to the model size, regime, and the particular modalities and datasets we studied.
+We cannot rule out that there are cases where even in-modality transfer is weak (\eg using another OOD image evaluation dataset with very different statistics), or that there are cases of non-trivial cross-modal transfer (which we have not observed).
+We did not investigate transfer learning approaches to improve the out-of-modality performance of our neural compressors, but we consider this an interesting avenue for future work.
+Our claims regarding outperforming standard compression algorithms are limited to our experiments.
+We cannot rule out that there are datasets where no pre-trained transformer outperforms, \eg LZMA2 (in fact, we think its plausible that such datasets can be constructed synthetically).
+Moreover, we cannot rule out that more sophisticated architectures (\eg Perceivers~\citep{jaegle2021perceiver}, MegaByte~\citep{yu2023megabyte}, or Byte Latent Transformers~\citep{pagnoni2024byte}), would outperform our models, and we consider neural architecture optimization for lossless compression an interesting direction for future research.
+Finally, our goal is not to build practical transformer-based universal compressors to compete with standard compressors in terms of computational footprint.
+As \cref{tab:running-times} shows, our models are orders of magnitude slower for encoding data (with significantly larger memory- and FLOPS-demands) and $\approx3$x slower than Bellard's online adaptive transformer.
+When decoding data with our models, which has to be done token-by-token to obtain the correct conditioning, our running time is even worse.